Why does AustralianSuper disclose its holdings?

 The information is arranged by investment option.
 Choose the option/s you're invested in and browse the information.
 Currently it isn't possible there is no option to personalise the information to individual member accounts.

 Why aren’t you showing the names of the investment managers next to their holdings?

 The main focus of providing this information is so members can see what AustralianSuper invests in on their behalf rather than who's managing it.
-Additionally, in some cases, the same assets may be held by multiple managers and/or directly by AustralianSuper making disclosure in some cases confusing.
-This way members can see their total exposure to each investment.
+Additionally, in some cases, the same assets may be held by multiple managers and/or directly by AustralianSuper.
+This can make disclosure confusing.
+The current way information is displayed means members can see their total exposure to each investment.

 You can view a list of fund managers we use at the Fund level in our annual report.